Industrial Motor Repair or Replacement? Start with a Motor Failure Policy

 • Recording winding resistance and room temperature before and after repair to ensure that the resistance measured is within spec and balanced on all three phases

-• Carrying out insulation resistance test, surge comparison tests, high-potential tests, nominal, and no-load testing
+• Carrying out insulation resistance tests, surge comparison tests, high-potential tests, nominal, and no-load testing

 • Regulating power supply to ensure good power quality at the appropriate rated voltage for motor tests